Works team: Former SFR Yugoslavia

-From Romania we have Rapid Bucharest that it was founded in 1923 by a group workers of the Grivița workshops under the name of Asociația culturală și sportivă CFR ("CFR Cultural and Sports Association").
+Former Soviet Union

+A widespread works team system formed the basis of amateur sport in the Soviet Union, with virtually all workplaces and industries having sport teams.
+The system also provided the support for de facto professional athletes, who were employees of various non-sport agencies and enterprises and officially designated as amateurs.

 North America

 Bethlehem Steel F.C., which holds a record number of U.S. Open Cup wins, was the factory team of the Bethlehem Steel Corporation in Pennsylvania.
+The New York Red Bulls is a well-known company team in the US.

+Mexico

-One of the most popular teams in Mexico, Cruz Azul, is a works team owned by Cooperativa La Cruz Azul S.C.L., an industrial cement company.
+One of the most popular teams in Mexico, Cruz Azul, is a works team owned by Cooperativa La Cruz Azul, S.C.L., an industrial cement company.
 The team was formed on 22 May 1927 by some of the company's workers.

 South America

+Argentina

 Several Argentinian clubs began life as the works teams of British-owned railway companies, including Rosario Central, Talleres de Córdoba, Ferro Carril Oeste, Club Ferrocarril Midland and Club Atlético Central Córdoba.
-Club Deportivo Mandiyú, also referred as Mandiyú is an Argentine football club, based in Corrientes, in the Province of the same name.
+Club Deportivo Mandiyú, also referred to as Mandiyú, is an Argentine football club, based in Corrientes, in the Province of the same name.
 The club was founded under the name "Club Deportivo Tipoiti" on 14 December 1952, by a group of textile workers from the Tipoiti textile factory in Corrientes, Argentina.
 Because the Argentine Football Association did not accept commercial company names, the club had to change its name to "Club Deportivo Mandiyú", which means cotton in the indigenous language of Guaraní.

+Brazil

 In Brazil, clubs that were born as works teams include São Paulo Railway (now Nacional), Cotonifício Rodolfo Crespi (now Juventus), Sport Club Corinthians Paulista (also a sporting club, formed by railway workers), and Bangu.
+Artsul (concrete industry), Icasa (cotton industry) and Red Bull Bragantino (energy drink industry) are examples of football teams established and backed by companies, also known as company teams.

+Ecuador

+In Ecuador, a perfect example of a works team is CS Emelec, which was founded by the Empresa Eléctrica del Ecuador, Guayaquil's first electric company.
+For several decades, Emelec's players and directors were employees in the company, though such involvement decreased gradually until the company eventually folded in the 2000s (decade), the club being de facto autonomous for decades before.
+Sociedad Deportiva Aucas is another important works team in Ecuador.
+Historically the most popular team in Quito, Aucas was founded and initially integrated and financed by employees of Royal Dutch Shell.
+They named the club after the Huaorani tribes that they encountered while prospecting for oil in the Ecuadorian Amazonian jungles.